On the moments of random quantum circuits and robust quantum complexity: Outlook

 \section{Outlook}

 There are multiple open problems and avenues to continue this line of work:

+\begin{itemize} \item It would be interesting to relate the moment bound of $\zeta$-random quantum circuits to the more natural ensemble of quantum circuits with local gates drawn from the Haar measure $\mu_H$ on $SU(4)$.
+Indeed, we have the operator inequality

+as $M(\zeta_{(n)},t)$ is a convex combination of orthogonal projectors and as such positive semidefinite.
+Moreover, its eigenvalue $1$ subspace contains $\mathrm{im}M((\mu_H)_{(n)},t)$.
+Unfortunately, $(\bullet)^d$ is not an operator monotone and it is not clear if the inequality

-\begin{itemize} \item We have proven linear growth of quantum circuit complexity with an exponentially small error robustness.
+holds.
+This leads to the fascinating conceptual question whether random quantum circuits with gates drawn from a subgroup can generate more random ensembles of states. \item We have proven linear growth of quantum circuit complexity with an exponentially small error robustness.
 The same method might be strong enough to imply linear growth for constant error robustness.
 In fact, a simple conjecture about the Fourier support of Boolean functions would directly imply such a result in combination with the methods outlined in this work: \begin{conjecture} Draw $2t$ bitstrings $x_1,\ldots,x_t, x'_1,\ldots,x'_t$ uniformly at random.
 Then, the support of $\hat{f}_{x_1,\ldots,x_t}^{x'_1,\ldots,x'_t}$, with $f_{x_1,\ldots,x_t}^{x'_1,\ldots,x'_t}$ as defined in~\eqref{eq:definefunctions}, contains at least $2^{n}/\mathrm{poly}(n)$ elements with probability $1-e^{-\Omega(t)}$ for all $t\leq e^{\Omega(n)}$. \end{conjecture}

-\item Another open problem is the spectral gap of random quantum circuits.
-The proof method of this paper can be viewed as bounding \textit{most} eigenvalues of the moments operators instead of the highest non-trivial eigenvalue.
-Remarkably, the auxiliary random walk on the diagonal subgroup has a spectral gap of exactly $2^{-n}$.
+\item Another open problem is the spectral gap of random quantum circuits with gates drawn Haar randomly from $SU(4)$.
+Remarkably, the ideal auxiliary random walk on the diagonal subgroup has a spectral gap of exactly $2^{-n}$.
 This eigenvalue appears for $t=2^{n}/2$, where the eigenstate corresponds to choosing $x_1,\ldots,x_t,x'_1,\ldots,x'_t$ such that $f_{x_1,\ldots,x_t}^{x'_1,\ldots,x'_t}$ is a parity check.
 The same behavior might be true for random quantum circuits: An exponentially small unconditional gap but at the same time ``most'' eigenvalues are upper bounded by $1-1/\mathrm{poly}(n)$.